 Dr Ela Manga will offer Breathwork practices and many insights from her book ‘Breathe’.

-Dr Lucy Draper-Clarke will share a range of sitting and movement practices.
-These include yin and yang yoga, combined with mindfulness and compassion practices.
+Dr Lucy Draper-Clarke will share a range of sitting and movement practices, from her book ‘Awareness in Action‘.
+These include yoga, mindfulness and compassion practices, as well as shadow integration work.

 Our wish, as your facilitators, is that by the end of the retreat, you will: